backblaze-b2-samples/live-read-demo/README.md

 flexibility of uploading a stream of data as multiple files with the manageability of keeping the stream in a single file.
 This is particularly useful in working with live video streams using formats such as Fragmented MP4.

 Backblaze B2 Live Read is currently in private preview.
-[Click here](https://www.surveymonkey.com/r/PY7CR35) to join the preview.
+Read the [announcement blog post](https://www.backblaze.com/blog/announcing-b2-live-read/); [click here](https://www.surveymonkey.com/r/PY7CR35) to join the preview.

 This short video explains how Live Read works and shows it in action: